naipmoro/gramm/README.md

 ## Gramm

 Gramm is an Antlr4-based Metamath proof verifier.
-From the supplied Metamath grammar ([MM.g4]), Antlr4 creates a lexer and a parser and provides support code for walking the generated parse trees.
+From the supplied Metamath grammar ([MM.g4]), Antlr4 creates a lexer/parser pair and provides support code for walking the generated parse trees.
 Here's a small branch from set.mm's
 tree:

 ![a small branch of set.mm][setbranch]